 Eating cooked food and wild game helped us become humans.
 But wild game with a low percentage of fat is no longer available to most humans.

-Herding culture and most recently, factory farming have changed the way animal meat is generated.
+Herding culture, and most recently, factory farming have changed the way animal meat is generated.
 The impact of factory farming on the climate is the top cause of greenhouse gases.

-Working conditions for millions of humans is unbearable due to these practices for meat and dairy, not to mention the fate of the animals who are treated unkindly.
+You will decide what works best for you.
+But a predominantly plant-based diet free of processed food works best for many humans.
 After eating a diet of processed foods you may have to ease into higher fiber plants gradually.

-You may base your diet on starchy plants with greens and beans and some meats.
+You could base your diet on starchy plants with greens and beans and some meats.
 Or you may find you can tolerate some whole grains.

-Or you may decide not to eat any animal products at all and choose to supplement Vitamin D, B12, and an EPA-DHA supplement, all of which can be found in vegan versions.
+You may decide not to eat any animal products at all and choose to supplement Vitamin D, B12, and an EPA-DHA supplement, all of which can be found in vegan versions.

 Or you might find that a higher portion of fat works well for you, or that some dairy is fine for you.
 Find out what food intolerances you have and then put together the optimal whole foods diet for yourself.

-It Worth the Effort to Transition
+It worth the effort to transition